ADDA-js/instagram/README.md

 ## Description
 This is made to get a access token for the Instagram API.
 Once you have a token, you can use ajax to get a json object the server.

+## Get a Token
+Login with your instagram account [here](https://adda-js.github.io/instagram/) to get a token

 ## Example
 Once you have a token, create an app.js with the code below.